Woodcarving is a gratifying art that asks for much expertise and time to be excellent.

 This particular elephant is carved out of pine and is a great beginner project because it doesn’t require too much detail.

-You can add the colors with paints or stain of your choice or give it a clear natural look with a bit of varnish sealer.
+You can add the colors with paints or stains of your choice or give it a clear natural look with a bit of varnish sealer.

 11- Carve Pooch